 Afternoon Tea is a tea-related ritual, introduced in Britain in the early 1840s.
 It evolved as a mini meal to stem the hunger and anticipation of an evening meal at 8pm.Continue reading “Afternoon tea at Ryebeck “

 When the hotel opened it doors earlier this year I was interested to see what Andrew and his team had done to breath life into this neglected building.
 Forest Side is an imposing slate-built mansion, built for a wealthy industrialist in 1853, on the outskirts of Grasmere.
 Across the road, Helm Crag looking down majestically on it.
-In … More A new star is born- Forestside
+In recent years had been left with no improvement and resembled a hammer house of horrors than a lakeland retreat.Continue reading “A new star is born- Forestside”

 I have driven past here thousands of times over the years and finally visited.
 Rydal Mount was the last home of William Wordsworth before he died.
 A lot more luxurious and spacious compared to his first home of Dove Cottage.
 It is where he wrote one of his most famous poems “Daffodils”.
 Continue reading “Rydal Mount”